wrren/baiji.ex/README.md

 By default, the role session name will be set to `baiji`.

+### Passing Options to HTTPoison

+In certain cases, it may be necessary to set `HTTPoison` request options in order to successfully perform operations.
+For example, in an AWS environment with a large number of assets, you may need to tweak the `:recv_timeout` value for a request so that it won't abort the operation before a response is received from the AWS API.

+The following `HTTPoison.request` options can be included as part of the options passed to `Baiji.perform`, they'll be extracted and used at the time of the request:

+* `:timeout` - timeout to establish a connection, in milliseconds.
+Default is 8000
+* `:recv_timeout` - timeout used when receiving a connection.
+Default is 5000
+* `:proxy` - a proxy to be used for the request; it can be a regular url or a {Host, Port} tuple
+* `:proxy_auth` - proxy authentication {User, Password} tuple

 ## License

 © 2015-2017 Warren Kenny.
 See LICENSE file for details.